Skip to content

 The risk assessment concluded that site contaminants pose no “significant risk” for local residents and current workers at the former Varian property, with the existing soil vapor treatment systems operating on the property.

 Additional treatment is required under state cleanup laws to prevent potential future risk and to limit the future migration of contaminants.
-In 2022 and 2023, the project team identified and selected updated treatment alternatives for six areas, prepared detailed implementation plans, and has begun installing these systems.
+The project team has identified and selected updated treatment alternatives for five areas, prepared detailed implementation plans, and begun installing and operating these systems.

 “No Significant Risk” is a regulatory term based on site data.
 It describes when a contaminant is not present or exists below a level that would cause a defined level of increased risk to human health or the environment.